OanaGaskey/Extended-Kalman-Filter/README.md

 ## Calculate RMSE

 Root Mean Squared Error is used to evaluate the performance of the algorithm.
-The pedestrian's estimated position using the Extended Kalman Filter is compared with the ground truth.
+The object's estimated position using the Extended Kalman Filter is compared with the ground truth.

 ![RMSE](images/RMSE.JPG)